-According to The Marshall Project and data obtained through a database compiled by the National Conference of State Legislatures, Colorado, Iowa, New York and now Connecticut are the only states that have successfully passed legislation aimed at attacking systemic police racism through improved police oversight and accountability.
+According to an earlier article by the Marshall Project, Colorado, Iowa, New York and Connecticut were the quickest to successfully pass legislation aimed at improving police oversight and accountability.

-Colorado’s bill requires all officers to wear body cameras by 2023, bans chokeholds and carotid holds, holds officers legally accountable for failing to intervene against other officers using excessive force, and removes the qualified immunity defense – allowing civil rights claims against officers to be brought to court.
+Colorado’s bill, for example, requires all officers to wear body cameras by 2023, bans chokeholds and carotid holds, holds officers legally accountable for failing to intervene against other officers using excessive force, and removes the qualified immunity defense – allowing civil rights claims against officers to be brought to court.
 The bill also adds protections to protesters and gives the state attorney general more power in prosecuting poor departments and officers.